neparkes-81/portfolio/README.txt

 This is my personal portfolio.
-It consists of a number of my recent projects.
-I am a first year student at the University of Florida and a self-taught full stack JavaScript Web Developer.
-I am passionate about all thing’s mathematics and technology with the objective solving problems and enhancing users’ experience.
+It consists of a number of my recent projects in both web development and design.
+I am a second year Computer Science at the University of Florida and a self-taught full stack JavaScript Web Developer.
+I am passionate about all thing’s mathematics and technology with the objective of using a creative approach to enhance users’ experience.

 I would like to give credit to HTML5 UP for the base template and please note the following: